Karthiksaran-001/Chicken-Classification/README.md

 ## Get the Dataset

-<p>Dataset is zipped and stored in AWS S3 Bucket download the file and extract the file, AWS credentials are stored in Environment Variable </p>
+<p>Dataset is zipped and stored in AWS S3,download the file and extract</p>
+<p>Note: AWS credentials are stored in Environment Variable </p>